terry-xiaoyu/emqx_widget/README.md

 ### The metadata for layout of UI components

-The .wgt file can defined the order of the UI components for the fields, by specifying the top-level fields in an array:
+The .spec file can defined the order of the UI components for the fields, by specifying the top-level fields in an array:

 ```